corda/corda/docs/source/tutorial-integration-testing.rst

 Integration testing involves bringing up nodes locally and testing invariants about them by starting flows and inspecting their state.

-In this tutorial we will bring up three nodes Alice, Bob and a Notary.
-Alice will issue Cash to Bob, then Bob will send this Cash back to Alice.
+In this tutorial we will bring up three nodes - Alice, Bob and a notary.
+Alice will issue cash to Bob, then Bob will send this cash back to Alice.
 We will see how to test some simple deterministic and nondeterministic invariants in the meantime.

-(Note that this example where Alice is self-issuing Cash is purely for demonstration purposes, in reality Cash would be issued by a bank and subsequently passed around.)
+.. note:: This example where Alice is self-issuing cash is purely for demonstration purposes, in reality, cash would be issued by a bank and subsequently passed around.

 In order to spawn nodes we will use the Driver DSL.
 This DSL allows one to start up node processes from code.
 It manages a network map